Wordvice AI Blog

 The simple past and present perfect are two tenses that ESL authors often confuse.
 One difference, as mentioned above, is the relevance of the past in the present.
 Another important difference, however, lies in the focus: simple past should be used when the focus is on the completed status of an action, whereas present perfect should be used when the focus is on the action and not so much on its status.
 This also means that the present perfect should be used when the time of the action is not specified.

-If tense usage is still confusing or if you want to double-check that you have used the correct tenses in your document, you may want to consider using an online grammar checker.
-Wordvice.ai is a proofreading tool that has been trained with real essays and academic manuscripts.
-This distinguishes it from other comparable tools, which are focused on business documents or more casual writing purposes.
-It corrects preposition errors in addition to other grammatical errors.
-It will also help improve your writing further by suggesting better word choices and stylistic improvements.
+If verb tense usage is still confusing or if you want to double-check that you have used the correct tenses in your document, you may want to consider using an online grammar checker.
+The Wordvice AI Writing Assistant includes a free AI proofreading tool that can find and correct any type of grammar, mechanics, and punctuation errors instantly.